kyma-project/kyma/CONTRIBUTING.md

 ## Development

-1. Develop on your remote repository forked from the original repository in Go.
+Develop on your remote repository forked from the original repository in Go.

 Follow these steps:

+> [!NOTE]
-   ?> **NOTE** The example assumes you have the `$GOPATH` already set.
+> The example assumes you have the `$GOPATH` already set.

 1. Fork the repository in GitHub.

 2. Clone the fork to your `$GOPATH` workspace.
 Use this command to create the folder structure and clone the repository under the correct location: